 Parts and their chapters are designed to allow construction of a semester-long (5 months) course on political sociology.
 Sections host a number of exercises to assist the pedagogical process.
 These range in their complexity and duration.
 Some can be finished in a few minutes and others suggest more intense research projects.
 It is also possible to teach parts and chapters individually as stand-alone topical studies.

-Artistic treatment of political sociological problems, historical persona and historical periods are presented as possible lines of inquiry to open up an experiential engagement that draws on multiple sensory channels.
+The artistic treatment of political sociological problems, historical persona and historical periods are presented as possible lines of inquiry to open up an experiential engagement that draws on multiple sensory channels.

 In a famous passage in one of Plato’s writings (Plato, 1997/370 BCE; Derrida, 1972/1981) Socrates and Phaedrus leave the city to continue their conversations in the rustic areas outside the walls of the city as a book brought by Phaedrus keeps them company as they accompany each other.
 Socrates, the lover of wisdom, who is otherwise not interested in leaving the city as he thinks he can only teach to and learn from citizens by having conversations with them, goes along in this walk as the ambiguous status of book/technology/nonhuman/knowledge offers an intriguing question.
 Socrates says perhaps one should not pay too much attention to whether it is the trees that speak the truth or the elderly who preserve the myth, as what is said is more important than who says it.
 Yet, he also cautions against books, because true knowledge can happen in a context of dialogue that encapsulates it whereby it stays alive.
-Conversation allows pedagogical questioning of knowledge thereby makes possible, ideally, correct interpretation of what’s said and protects both the piece of knowledge and the learner from misuse.
+Conversation allows pedagogical questioning of knowledge, thereby also makes possible, ideally, the emergence of the correct interpretation of what’s said.
+Conversation protects both the piece of knowledge and the learner from misuse.
 Thus, the role of teachers.
 Just like doctors and politicians regulate the circulation of medicine, public circulation of knowledge/information presents difficult conundrums.

-In the same written dialogue, Socrates underlines perhaps it is better to write on soul than write on paper and a whole series of separate or alternative traditions will emerge and fuse with non-Greek practices of knowledge from Diogenes to philosophical musicians (ashiks).
-They will philosophize only, only in the presence of another soul to sustain the essential dialogue.
-Yet the subsequent centuries saw also authors having conversations not only with the past generations, thereby impossibly continuing the dialogue across centuries and millennia, as if to denounce death, witnessed the survival of inquiry/conversation in writing in solitude —being ahead and behind times (İşsevenler, 2022).
+The subsequent centuries saw also authors having conversations not only with the past generations, thereby impossibly continuing the dialogue across centuries and millennia, as if to denounce death, witnessed the survival of inquiry/conversation in writing in solitude —being ahead and behind times (İşsevenler, 2022).
+This theoretical writing/reading can also be done individually, finding a multiplicity, and thereby an inner conversation, in the individual—as the irreducible difference of time dictates that speaking and listening are separate events, mediated even in the individual (Clough, 1997).
+This separation in time could be seen as the existence of simultaneous yet still distinct temporalities as time moves differently at different points in space, makes possible their related and dependent functioning (Buzsáki, 2006, 2019).
 Maurice Blanchot names this The Infinite Conversation (1969/1993).
-A movie by Ford Francis Coppola named The Conversation tells the story of metamorphosis of knowledge into dispersed signals in the age of political cybernetics.
+A movie by Francis Ford Coppola named The Conversation tells the story of metamorphosis of knowledge into dispersed signals in the age of political cybernetics.

 Works Cited